Hey, it’s Drinkit!

 Record your observations.
 Compare this cup to previous ones; what did you like better?
 Regular coffee tasting and detailed descriptions will help you better identify various coffee descriptors and accurately assess their quality.

 If you've reached the end of this long read, then you're truly passionate about coffee!
 To continue your journey into the fascinating world of coffee with drinkit check out our coffee journal via drinkit app.
-We’ve got you covered for at least three amazing cups of coffee: El Salvador Las Ranas, Ethiopia Goro Bedesa Hambela and Indonesia Frinsa Manis.
+We’ve got you covered for at least three amazing cups of coffee: El Salvador Las Ranas, Ethiopia Goro Bedesa Hambela and Kenya Karimikui AA.

 Instagram: @drinkitcoffee